Our Management Plan

 Management Cycle: Tilling

 ANY BUCK HARVESTED BELOW THESE REQUIREMENTS WILL RESULT IN A FINE IN THE AMOUNT OF $1500.00 TO BE PAID AT THE TIME PREMIER OUTFITTERS MEASURES YOUR HARVEST.
 NO EXCEPTIONS!!
-THIS FINE WILL BE DOUBLED TO $3000 ON THE LAST DAY OF THE HUNT.
-IN ADDITION TO OUR HARVEST REQUIREMENT FOR BUCKS, IF ANY HUNTER WOUNDS A BUCK AND BLOOD IS FOUND, THIS IS CONSIDERED THE HUNTER BUCK, AND THE HUNT FOR A BUCK IS CONCLUDED. - Each guest will be asked to sign a hunter liability agreement during orientation that covers our buck quota.
+IN ADDITION TO OUR HARVEST REQUIREMENT FOR BUCKS, IF ANY HUNTER WOUNDS A BUCK AND BLOOD IS FOUND, THIS IS CONSIDERED THE HUNTERS BUCK, AND THE HUNT FOR A BUCK IS CONCLUDED.